binipringle/contracts/_texts/0-outline.md

 RST §§ 25, 45, 87

-# 4. CONTRACT FORMATION - CONSIDERATION
+# FOUR - CONTRACT FORMATION - CONSIDERATION

-# 4.1.
-The Origins and Elements of the Consideration Doctrine - “Legal Detriment” and “Bargained-For”
+## IVa The Origins and Elements of the Consideration Doctrine - “Legal Detriment” and “Bargained-For”

 **Hamer v.
 Sidway**